openstack/nova/nova/api/openstack/rest_api_version_history.rst

   Add a new ``locked`` attribute to the detailed view of servers. ``locked`` will be ``true`` if anyone is currently holding a lock on the server, ``false`` otherwise.

+2.10
+---

+  Added user_id parameter to os-keypairs plugin, as well as a new property in the request body, for the create operation.

+  Administrators will be able to list, get details and delete keypairs owned by users other than themselves and to create new keypairs on behalf of their users.